ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (7-8, 2) WHITEOUT

 *The stadium is suddenly blanketed by a thick screen of mist.
-Perhaps this is a freak meteorological occurrence, or maybe magical trickery is involved - or maybe one of the contraptions in the local Engineers Guild has backfirred again..*
+Perhaps this is a freak meteorological occurrence, or maybe magical trickery is involved - or maybe one of the contraptions in the local Engineers Guild has backfired again..*

 For the remainder of the drive, any player wishing to move more than five squares during their activation must Rush in order to do so.
 For example, a player with MA 7 could move up to five squares normally, then up to four spaces by Rushing (this being the two remaining squares of their MA, plus the two Rush attempts that are normally allowed).